gio78ct/HomeAssistant/README.md

 # HomeAssistant
-I also use HASSCTL which allows for some of thsee super simple commandline shortcuts for starting, stoping, upgrading, and debugging HA.
+I also use [HASSCTL](https://github.com/dale3h/hassctl) which allows for some of these super simple commandline shortcuts for starting, stopping, upgrading, and debugging HA.
 ```
 hassctl update-hass
 hassctl start